miki4920/discord-roller/ReadMe.md

 Reference:
 * !spell|s [SPELL_NAME] - Sends a spell card to the server chat.
 * !monster|m [MONSTER_NAME] - Sends a monster card to the server chat.
-* !race|r [RACE_NAME] - sends a race card to the server chat.
+* !race|r [RACE_NAME] - Sends a race card to the server chat.
-* !class|c [CLASS_NAME] [CLASS_LEVEL] - sends a class card to the server chat, if level is included, it sends specific features a class gets on that level.
+* !class|c [CLASS_NAME] [CLASS_LEVEL] - Sends a class card to the server chat, if level is included, it sends specific features a class gets on that level.
+* !condition [CONDITION_NAME] - Sends a condition card to the server chat.
+* !randstats [OPTIONAL_ROLL] - Rolls random ability scores for D&D using 4d6 drop lowest.
+If optional roll provided, it would use that instead.

 ## Mathematical Operations
 You can do math-only rolls by adding a math expression after the roll command.